Enda Kenny: 2001

 John Bruton resigned as leader of Fine Gael in 2001, following a vote of no confidence in his ability.
 Kenny stood in the subsequent leadership election, promising to "electrify the party".
 In the final ballot it was Michael Noonan who emerged victorious (it is Fine Gael's custom not to publish ballot results for leadership elections).
 Noonan did not give a spokesperson's assignment to Kenny; this led him to accuse Noonan of sending a "dangerous message".

 2002

 At the 2002 general election, Fine Gael suffered its worst electoral performance ever, losing 23 seats, a figure larger than expected, with its share of the vote down 5%.
 Kenny himself came close to losing his seat, and even went so far as to prepare a concession speech.
 In the end he won the third seat in the five-seat constituency.
 Noonan resigned as Fine Gael leader on the night of the result, an action which triggered another leadership election.
 Protest meetings were held by members of the party against the speed with which the leadership election had been called and the failure to broaden the franchise to the membership.
-It was suggested that it was foolish to choose a leader before conducting an electoral post-mortem.

 Kenny once again contested the leadership and emerged successful on that occasion.